What You Need to Know about Aviation SMS Implementation Plans

 - Where it needs to be (hence the “gap).

-Understanding your company’s safety needs is much simpler than it might initially seems.
+Understanding your company’s safety needs is much simpler than it might initially seem.
 Safety needs constitute the following 4 elements:

 - Level of compliance with oversight company;